MetOffice/CDDS/docs/developer_documentation/development_workflow.md

 1. If the main reviewer is happy with the changes and no comments or issues are needed to addressed anymore, the issue will moved to Approved and re-assigned to you.
 Now, you can merge your changes

 ## Merge changes
 You have two possibilities how to merge a branch - via command line or using Github.
+Where possible please merge using github and use "squash and merge".

 ### Merge to parent branch